hyurl/alar/api.md

     name: string,
     path: string,
     loader?: ModuleLoader,
-    singletons?: { [name: string]: any }
+    singletons?: { [name: string]: any },
-): ModuleProxy
+    root?: ModuleProxy // class ModuleProxy, not the interface ): ModuleProxy
 ```

 Creates a module proxy manually.
 This function is used under the hood of Alar
-framework, however, if you want to create a module proxy outside the root proxy,
+framework, however, if you want to create a module proxy whose file path is
-you can use this function to do so.
+outside the root proxy, you can use this function to do so.

 ## RpcOptions